Clockert/eksamen/README.md

 5. **Modular JavaScript**: Organizing JavaScript into component-based files with clear responsibilities made the codebase significantly more manageable as new features were added.

 6. **Ethical AI Implementation**: Designing the chatbot system taught me the importance of establishing clear boundaries for AI responses.
 The careful design of system prompts was crucial for ensuring accuracy and preventing potential misinformation.

+7. **Template-Based Component System**: I implemented a custom template loading system that:

+   - **Separates Structure from Logic**: HTML templates are stored in separate files, keeping component structure separate from JavaScript functionality
+   - **Enables Component Reusability**: Components like the navbar, footer, and product cards can be easily reused across pages
+   - **Improves Maintainability**: Changes to component structure only need to be made in one template file
+   - **Supports Dynamic Content**: Templates support placeholder replacement for dynamic data rendering
+   - **Enhances Performance**: Templates are cached after first load, reducing repeated fetch requests

+   This approach bridges the gap between vanilla JavaScript and modern frameworks, providing structure and reusability without the complexity of a full framework.
+The `Templates.js` module handles loading, caching, and instantiating templates, while individual component scripts focus purely on functionality.

 ## 🤖 AI as a Development Tool